-Curriculum Guidelines for Undergraduate Programs in Statistical Science
+Curriculum Guidelines for Undergraduate Programs

 The American Statistical Association endorses the value of undergraduate programs in statistics as a reflection of the increasing importance of the discipline.
 We expect statistics programs to provide sufficient background in the following core skill areas: statistical methods and theory, data management, computation, mathematical foundations, and statistical practice.
 Statistics programs should be flexible enough to prepare bachelor's graduates to either be functioning statisticians or go on to graduate school.